-Batch shipping or “ship from a file” is a common phrase used in order fulfillment today to describe a time-saving method of processing large quantities of shipments in minimal time.
+Batch shipping or “ship from a file” is a common phrase used in order management and fulfillment today to describe a time-saving method of processing large quantities of shipments in minimal time.
 It is highly effective in instances where the shipment item, weight and packaging are the same across every customer order.

 Batch shipping is a computer-related term that has evolved from a historical phrase – shipping from a list.
 Up until the mid-1970s, workers prepared parcel shipments by working from a printed list of orders, which they “shipped” by writing them into shipping book provided by a carrier such as UPS.
 For each shipment, the staff wrote in the name, address, package weight and delivery zone based on a destination zip code.

 For a company shipping more than 10 or 15 packages a day, this process would quickly become time-consuming and at risk for shipping errors due to incorrect addresses, etc.